santoshxshrestha/voxlan/README.md

 > [!NOTE]
 > This is not available for multiple connection but a pair will work fine
+> If a crertain IP is in both the allow-list and block-list it will be blocked
+> If no args are passed in the allow and block lists then all the IP will be allowed

 ```bash
 # To host a tcp connection